 '3M 4300 Series' is out of stock and not currently available for purchase on the site.

 3M 4300 Series Urethane Foam Tape is a conformable, grey, low-density, open-cell single-sided foam tape with pressure-sensitive acrylic adhesive coating.
 The adhesive is protected by a 0.003 inch (3 mil) thick tan, silicone-treated paper liner and has a very soft, conformable low-density foam which can help seal out air, dust, and light when compressed 50%.
 Has high absorbency to trap moisture, dust, and contaminants.
 Application ideas include recessed lighting, door, window, and cabinet seals.
 It also can be used to help cushion, damp sound and absorb vibration in electronics such as printers, keyboards, computers, aircraft lights, and automotive dashboards.
 The adhesive has excellent long-term aging and ultimate high bond strength to a variety of surfaces as well as good temperature performance.
 Please note extra care should be taken when handling these delicate rolls of tape to avoid having tape fall off the tape core.
-Made in the U.S.
+Country of Origin: United States.

 3M Urethane Foam Tape (4300 Series)